ministryofjustice/security-guidance/docs/access-control-guide.md

 This guide is aimed at two audiences:

-1. The in-house MoJ Digital and Technology staff who are responsible for implementing controls throughout technical design, development, system integration and operation.
+1. The in-house Digital and Technology staff who are responsible for implementing controls throughout technical design, development, system integration and operation.

-2. Any other MoJ business group, agency, contractor, IT supplier and partner who in any way designs, develops or supplies services \(including processing, transmitting and storing data\) for, or on behalf of the MoJ.
+2. Any other business group, agency, contractor, IT supplier and partner who in any way designs, develops or supplies services \(including processing, transmitting and storing data\) for, or on behalf of the .

 ## Information security principles for access control